dx-games-1339/ironbound/docs_v30.md

 **Level**

 A single value ranging from 1 to 10 representing overall experience and capability.
 Most recruits available for hire start at level 5 or 6.
-Level does not directly govern other characteristics but serves as a general indicator of a character's competence and is likely to influence action outcomes and event resolution.

 **Combat and action characteristics**